chrispecoraro/SLAY/README.md

 }
 ```

+_Why Laravel?_
-_Why Laravel?_ It provides a thin layer that can be used to manipulate Sanity data and perform calculations before returning it to the RESTful API, suitable for frontend developers.
+* Laravel provides a thin layer that can be used to manipulate Sanity content.
+* We can leverage Laravel's `collection` methods to perform calculations before returning the result to the RESTful API-- perfect to hide away complexity from frontend developers.
-It also is a great proxy for POST operations to Sanity, needed for CORS.
+* Laravel also provides an easy way to handle POST operations to Sanity, needed for creating, updating, and deleting Sanity documents.

-TODO: Write proper driver for Sanity using Laravel's Eloquent ORM, but that's a discussion for another day.
+* When a proxy is needed for CORS, Laravel can handle this, too.

+_Why Astro?_
-_Why Astro?_ Ships with zero JavaScript for static pages.
+* Astro ships with zero JavaScript for static pages but can also host JavaScript "islands", perfect for creating fast that also need some functionality.
+* Astro provides a faster and lighter build process than older frameworks such as Gatsby and doesn't need DOM hydration, such as NextJS.

-Thanks to https://github.com/vincentjflorio for the idea of using "Y" in the acronym.
+Special thanks are due to @vincentjflorio for the idea of using "Y" in the acronym.
 He suggested "Your framework" to keep things open.